Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experimental results

 \subsubsection{Recovered images}

 \textbf{Synthetic images.} \Fref{fig-supp-qualitative-synthesis} shows the additional qualitative results obtained on synthetic images.
-Similarly to~\fref{fig-qualitative-synthesis}, our results are the most similar to the ground-truth images.
-By contrast, the quality of the recovered images that contain a few arcs was notably degraded when the geometry-based methods proposed by Pritts~\cite{Pritts2018} and Lochman~\cite{Lochman2021} were used.
-In particular, Lochman's method~\cite{Lochman2021} tended to result in execution failure on these images.
-Additionally, the learning-based methods proposed by L\'{o}pez-Antequera~\cite{Lopez2019}, Wakai~\cite{Wakai2021}, and Wakai~\cite{Wakai2022} did not recover the pan angles; that is, vertical magenta and yellow lines are not located at the centers of the images produced by these methods, shown in~\fref{fig-supp-qualitative-synthesis}.
+Similarly to~\fref{fig-qualitative-synthesis} (main paper), our results are the most similar to the ground-truth images.
+By contrast, the quality of the recovered images that contain a few arcs was notably degraded when the geometry-based methods proposed by Pritts~\etal{}~\cite{Pritts2018} and Lochman~\etal{}~\cite{Lochman2021} were used.
+In particular, Lochman~\etal{}'s method~\cite{Lochman2021} tended to result in execution failure on these images.
+Additionally, the learning-based methods proposed by L\'{o}pez-Antequera~\etal{}~\cite{Lopez2019}, Wakai and Yamashita~\cite{Wakai2021}, and Wakai~\etal{}~\cite{Wakai2022} did not recover the pan angles; that is, vertical magenta and yellow lines are not located at the centers of the images produced by these methods, shown in~\fref{fig-supp-qualitative-synthesis}.
 We note that our method was able to calibrate images of streets lined by large trees.

-To validate the effectiveness of our method, we also demonstrated the qualitative results in the cross-domain evaluation. \Fref{fig-qualitative-cloudy} shows the qualitative results in the cross-domain evaluation on the test set of HoliCity when learning-based methods were trained on SL-MH.
+To validate the effectiveness of our method, we also demonstrated the qualitative results in the cross-domain evaluation. \Fref{fig-qualitative-cloudy} shows the qualitative results in the cross-domain evaluation on the HoliCity test set when learning-based methods were trained on SL-MH.
 Conventional learning-based methods tended to have rotation errors in the cross-domain evaluation, as shown in~\tref{table:detail-cross-domain}.
-As described in Section 4.3.2, conventional methods often recovered images upside down in a cloudy sky on input images with approximately $\pm 90^\circ$-roll angles.
-By contrast, our method, which uses heatmaps, can achieve robust estimation in various domains because of geometric VP/ADPs.
+We found that Wakai~\etal{}'s method~\cite{Wakai2022} often recovered images upside down in a cloudy sky.
+This observation suggests that regression-based methods that do not use heatmaps, such as Wakai~\etal{}'s method~\cite{Wakai2022}, tend to misinterpret the cloudy sky as a gray road.
+It should be noted that the images in HoliCity were captured in London, where the weather is often cloudy all year round.
+This phenomenon implies that regression-based methods that do not use heatmaps estimate the roll angles mainly based on the sky and road regions.
+Although the sky and roads generally occupy large areas of these regions, which have fewer geometric cues, seem to lead to unstable estimation.
+By contrast, our method, which uses heatmaps, can extract robust features through geometric VP/ADPs.
+Therefore, our method achieved robust estimation in various domains.